RobinsoGarcia/PortfolioOptimization/README.md

 Installation:
     The package needs to be installed as sudo user in order to add the portopt script to your /usr/local/bin folder so that it is callable from any folder.
 If you choose not to install with sudo, just download the __main__.py file and run it were your Json file is.

 Basic usage:
     One can use this code just by filling a json file and running portopt command using the command line at the directory where the Json file is located.

 json sample:

             {"data":
                 {"init_port":   {"AAPL": 3000, "AMD": 0,
                                 "AMZN": 0, "BAC": 0, "BK": 0,
                                 "CRAY": 2000, "CSCO": 0, "F": 950,
                                 "GOOG": 0, "HOG": 0, "HPQ": 0, "IBM": 1500,
                                 "INTC": 0, "MS": 0, "MSFT": 5000, "NVDA": 1001,
                                 "SNE": 0, "T": 0, "VZ": 2000},
                                 "data_source": "toy",
                                 "start_date": "2015-01-01",
                                 "end_date": "2016-12-31"},
                    "strategies": ["strat_buy_and_hold",
                                   "strat_equally_weighted",
                                   "strat_max_Sharpe",
                                   "strat_max_Sharpe_eff",
                                   "strat_min_variance"],
                     "backtest": {"t0": 2, "dt": 2, "rf": 0.0001,
                                   "T": 24, "plot_eff": 0}
             }

 init_port:

           initial portfolio:
-    tyoe() = dictionary
+            type() = dictionary
             tickers and allocation (# of shares)
           data_source:
             type(data_source) = string
             'toy' - uses a toy dataset contaning 20 stocks 'yahoo' - request stock data from yeahoo based on init_port
           start_date:
             type(start_date) = string
             Starting date for the simulation to run from
           end_date:
             type(end_date) = string
             end of the simulation
           PS: the code is set to rebalance the portfolio at the last business day of the month.

  strategies:

         type() =list(string)
         'strat_min_variance' : return the minimum variance portfolio 'strat_max_Sharpe'  : returns the maximum sharpe portfolio 'strat_max_return' : returns the maximum return portfolio 'strat_equally_weighted': returns the equally weighted portfolio
         'strat_buy_and_hold' : keeps the initial portfolio until the end of the simulation

    backtest:

         t0:
           type(t0) = int
           number of periods after start_date before the first rebalancing operation.
         dt:
           type(dt): int
           discrete time interval between rebalancing operations
         T:
           type(T) = int
           total number of periods to consider
         rf:
           type(rf) = float
           average daily interest rate.

 Additonal data: